outreachy/website/docs/mentor-agreement.md

 **Termination.**

-Internships in the Program will take place between December 4, 2018 and March 4, 2019.
+Internships in the Program will take place between May 20, 2019 and August 20, 2019.
 In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership